 “Not simply re-inforcing the things that we have done, but learning the things that we might do”.

-Dreaming and waking brains work pretty similar, shows this research in Nature Neuroscience.
-If you see a face in a dream, it fires up the facial recognition parts of your brain.
+Dreaming and waking brains work pretty similar.
+If for example you see a face in a dream, it fires up the facial recognition parts of your brain.
 So just by looking at an EEG scan, researchers could tell if a test subject was dreaming of people.

-For a summary of the research see Cordis EU Research Results.
+For a summary of this clever study see this article in Cordis EU Research Results.

-Our eye movements reveal our emotions during sleep, shows research from the French Sorbonne University.
+Our eye movements reveal our emotions during sleep.

 Creativity & Dreams

-Also by Deirdre Barrett is the research study The Committee of Sleep: A Study of Dream Incubation for Problem Solving (Dreaming, 1993).
+Also by Deirdre Barrett is the research study The Committee of Sleep: A Study of Dream Incubation for Problem Solving.
 In this study, college students were asked to sleep a week on a personal problem.
 Even after the first try, half of them managed to dream about the issue, and a third found a solution.

 Can’t wait to get started?
 Read my blog Try this at home: Sleep as a Brainstorm Technique.
-How to wake up with a new idea, based on Deirdre Barrett’s research.
+How to wake up with a new idea, based on Barrett’s research.